PeterMcCormick/allApologies/README.md

   Installs latest version of the angular client which we will need to operate tests in an angular environment.

 ## Fifth Commit
+  Ran: npm install codecov --save-dev
+  Installs Codecov, a code coverage addin that "Upload reports with one line"